hummat/hummat.github.io/_posts/2020-06-08-conferences.md

 ---
 layout: post
 title: Important Conferences
 abstract: I'm still exploring what it means to be a researcher.
 Here I'll take a look at conferences, which play an important role in my field.
 I'll also provide a timeline of the most important MACHINE/DEEP LEARNING, ROBOTICS, COMPUTER VISION and ARTIFICIAL INTELLIGENCE conferences including paper submission deadlines.
-Work in progress!
 tags: [deep learning, machine learning, artificial intelligence, robotics, computer vision, conference]
 category: resource
 update: 2020-06-16
-time: 7
+time: 10
-words: 1890
+words: 2469
 ---

 <style>